-Learn more about the major Dragonlance characters…
+Learn more about the major characters in the Dragonlance fantasy saga…

 Dragonlance is one of the most beloved settings of Dungeons and Dragons.
 While it might have faded away as new versions of the game were launched, there’s still a strong fan base for the setting.